bruits/maudit/website/content/docs/templating.md

 }
 ```

-Maudit implements the `Render` trait for scripts and styles, allowing one to use them directly in Maud templates.
+Maudit implements the `Render` trait for images, scripts and styles, allowing one to use them directly in Maud templates.

 ```rs
 use maud::{html, Markup};